22ucs165/mario-game/README.md

-# Mario Game 🎮 By - SHIBAM NATH 💖
+# Mario Game 🎮 By - Rishabh Jain